Our Emotional Regulation Mentoring Programme

 How it works

-STAGE THREE – Once a structured timetable is in place, mentors continuously guide sessions so that young people are challenged accordingly in order to learn and develop particular skills to address their specific targets.
-Information regarding the young person’s progress is collated and available to contribute towards agencies ‘plan, do, review’ process.
+STAGE 3 – After a structured timetable is established, mentors deliver sessions that aim to help young people learn and develop skills related to their identified targets.
+Progress information is collected and made available for agencies to use in their ‘plan, do, review’ process.

 What the young people get out of our programme